DeenRamah/closure-and-scope/README.md

 variables within a funtion accessible only within that function
 # Function scope
 each variable creates a new scope. variables defined inside a function are not accessible outside of it
+# Closure
+is a function that retains access to its lexil scope even when invoked outside that scope. it is useful for creating private variables and functions
+# inner function
+functions defined inside another function have access to the outer functon scope